betterscientificsoftware/bssw.io/Events/Workshop.BoKSS21.md

 - Organizers: International Conference on Software Engineering (ICSE 2021)

 <!-- deck text start -->
-The BoKSS 2021  workshop will focus on the creation a knowledge base of actionable results that will transform sustainable software engineering practices from a novel research area into a robust, repeatable, teachable practice area within software engineering.
+The BoKSS 2021  workshop will focus on the creation of a knowledge base of actionable results that will transform sustainable software engineering practices from a novel research area into a robust, repeatable, teachable practice area within software engineering.
 <!-- deck text end -->

 Event Information | Details